vijayr1998/sidescrollergame/SideScrollerGame/proj.ios_mac/DEVELOPMENT.md

 5. Upgraded the sprites to be drawn with many polygons to decrease load.

 ### Next step is the menu scene, after I learn how to transition between scenes.

+### Menu Scene Progress:

+1. Had to call files MenuScene, "menu" was throwing ambiguous reference errror.
+2. Considering merging menu code into OpeningScene, no need for separate scene.

+## Update 4/25:

+1. Have to figure out how to transition screens.
+2. Have to figure out how to use new code, not deprecated code.
+3. Wrote code to transition from opening screen to menu screen.

+### Menu Screen Progress:

+1. Wrote and tested a quit button for my menu.
+Unfortunately, it is by using deprecated code.
+2. Wrote "Start Game" and "Settings".